 Tran’s work has been supported by the Robert Wood Johnson Foundation, the National Science Foundation, Southern Poverty Law Center, the Paul & Daisy Soros Fellowships for New Americans, Stanford Center on Poverty and Inequality, Leonard Davis Institute of Health Economics at University of Pennsylvania, and the Rappaport Institute for Greater Boston at Harvard Unviersity, among others In 2018, he received the Nancy W. Malkiel Scholar Award from the Woodrow Wilson Foundation, in recognition of his research excellence and an extraordinary commitment to creating inclusive communities in the university and in the profession.

 Tran has won wide recognition for his teaching and mentoring.
 In 2018, he was the recipient of the Presidential Award for Excellence in Teaching, the highest university-wide teaching honor at Columbia that recognizes teaching excellence among faculty who have had a lasting influence on the intellectual development of their students at both the undergraduate and graduate levels.
 In 2017, he received the Faculty Mentoring Award from the Graduate School of Arts and Sciences, which recognizes faculty excellence in mentoring Ph.D. students during their graduate careers.
 He offers courses on race, ethnicity and immigration, neighborhood effects and urban poverty, American society and public policy, and research methods, including the popular seminar Immigrant New York.
 He has worked with a diverse group of students and published extensively with them on multiple topics.
 He also served as a faculty mentor for undergraduates from underrepresented backgrounds for the GSAS-Leadership Alliance Summer Research Program.
-His students are currently enrolled in many leading Ph.D. programs across the country.
+His former students are enrolled in leading Ph.D. programs across the country.

 At Columbia, Tran assumed many leadership positions.
 He was the founding faculty organizer for the Race, Ethnicity and Migration Workshop, which provides an intellectual home for scholarship on race, ethnicity, and migration in New York City.
 He served on the Advisory Committee for the Urban Studies Program at Barnard College, providing oversight on program curriculum and faculty recruitment.
 With Mae Ngai, he co-organized the Transnational Asian/American Speaker Series at the Center for the Study of Race and Ethnicity.
 As the co-convener of Columbia Population Research Center's Migration Research Cluster (2017-2018), he organized a national conference on Shaping the Future of DACA.
-He served on two university-wide committees at Columbia on Inclusion and Belonging and on Citizenship: Promoting Democratic Inclusion and Full Participation.
+He also served on two university-wide committees on Inclusion and Belonging and on Citizenship: Promoting Democratic Inclusion and Full Participation.

 Tran is committed to public service.
 He was named to the academic advisory committee for New York at Its Core, a landmark permanent exhibition at the Museum of the City of New York (2014-2018).
 He was on the selection committee for the Paul & Daisy Soros Fellowships for New Americans (2011-2016).
-He was on the advisory board for the Youth & Hope Foundation, which provides medical resources to the most disadvantaged children in rural Vietnam (2015-2018).
+He was on the advisory board for the Youth & Hope Foundation, providing medical resources to the most disadvantaged children in rural Vietnam (2015-2018).

 Tran is engaged with the public.
 His op-eds have been published in The Los Angeles Times and the New Haven Register.
 He has been cited or quoted in major news outlets, including The New York Times, The Washington Post, The Los Angeles Times, Newsweek, Reuters, Public Radio International, New York Magazine, CNN, NPR, NY1, among others.
 He was selected as an NPR Source of the Week in July 2015.

-Tran was born in Ho Chi Minh City (Vietnam), but grew up in both Phanat Nikhom and Sikiew Refugee Detention Camps in Northern Thailand (1990-1996).
+Tran was born in Ho Chi Minh City (Vietnam), but grew up in Phanat Nikhom and Sikiew Refugee Detention Camps (1990-1996) in Northern Thailand.
 His family was resettled as refugees by the International Rescue Committee in New York City in 1998.
 Upon arrival, he lived in the Pelham Bay Park section in the Bronx and worked full-time at a hardware store on the Upper East Side, while attending Hostos Community College and Hunter College of the City University of New York (1999-2004).
 He developed his interest in immigration and urban inequality as an observer of the city’s eclectic ethnic neighborhoods and immigrant communities.